-Your coverage in this health plan under a group contract will end when the subscriber chooses to cancel their group contract as permitted by the plan sponsor.
+Your coverage in this health plan under a group contract will end when the subscriber chooses to cancel his or her group contract as permitted by the plan sponsor.
 Blue Cross and Blue Shield must receive the termination request not more than 30 days after the subscriber's termination date.